OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     INPUT
     10.1 20.2 30.3
     A B C

+.. index:: mark_anchor

-The method `mark_anchor` is used to define an anchor, which becomes the starting point for the `transfer_var` method.
-Here, we find the 2nd field in the 1st line down from the anchor, and replace it with the new value.
+The method ``mark_anchor`` is used to define an anchor, which becomes the starting point for the ``transfer_var`` method.
+Here you find the second field in the first line down from the anchor and replace it with the new value.

-Now, what if we want to replace the third value of the floating point numbers after the second INPUT statement.
-An additional argument can be passed to the `mark_anchor` method to tell it to start at the 2nd instance of the text fragment "INPUT".
+Now, what if you want to replace the third value of the floating point numbers after the second ``INPUT`` statement.
+An additional argument can be passed to the ``mark_anchor`` method to tell it to start at the second instance of the text fragment ``"INPUT"``.

 .. testcode:: Parse_Input